Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 ### Cast a Spell

-**Cost:** :rsc-action: Action, :rsc-bonus-action: Bonus Action, or :rsc-reaction: Reaction
+**Cost:** :rsc-action: Action, :rsc-b: Bonus Action, or :rsc-reaction: Reaction

 Spellcasters such as Wizards and Clerics, as well as many monsters, have access to spells and can use them to great effect in combat.